fleschutz/Jenkins-build-farm/README.md

 What's Next?
 ------------
-Add Pipelines for GitHub projects that already contain a Jenkinsfile.
+Add Pipelines for some open source GitHub projects that already contain a Jenkinsfile.
 The following table lists some:

 | GitHub Project | URL                                         |
 |----------------|---------------------------------------------|